CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

    A contiguous one-dimensional NumPy array containing variable-length numerical payloads and lists of object IDs.

 The same logical representation is supplied to Python, Numba-CPU, and Numba-GPU execution.
-It should therefore be understood as MC/DC's transport runtime model, not as a separate Numba-only model.
 During Python-only prototyping, transport code may also access arbitrary Python state alongside this representation.
 A method intended for portable, maintained execution must express the state required by transport through the prepared representation.
 See :doc:`python_first_numba_accelerated_design` for this development model.